jrom876/UniformSeriesGenerator/README.md

  	3. To provide unittest methods for development and maintenance.

- csvgen.py, accomplishes parts 1 and 2.
+ csvgen.py, accomplishes parts 0 and 1.

- For part 3, use top_gui.py.
+ For part 2, use top_gui.py.

- For part 4, use test_csv.py.
+ For part 3, use test_csv.py.

  Input Parameters: